1936 in the Spanish Civil War: July

-Rebels defeated in Madrid and Barcelona, but they take Majorca.
+Rebels defeated in Madrid and Barcelona, but they take Mallorca.
 In Madrid, around 10,000 citizens, among them police officers and soldiers, attack the Montaña Barracks, held by rebel General Fanjul and around 2500 soldiers.
 Some soldiers in the Barracks want to surrender and wave a white flag.
 The crowd moves towards the barracks, while the soldiers who wanted to surrender are overwhelmed by the rebels.
 The rebels then immediately fire heavy machine guns and throw hand grenades into the masses, leaving many wounded or dead.
 The crowd storms the barracks and massacres the defenders.
 General Fanjul is among the few captured alive.

 Barcelona: The combined forces of local police troops, workers' militias and citizens gain back control over the city in a dramatic two-day barricade fight.

-Majorca: After heavy resistance, especially at the air base, the rebels gain control over Majorca.
+Mallorca: After heavy resistance, especially at the air base, the rebels gain control over Mallorca.

 The official leader of the uprising, General José Sanjurjo, dies in an air accident in a small aircraft bringing him back to Spain from his exile in Portugal.
 He had insisted, against the advice of the pilot, on taking all of his possessions with him.
 The overloaded aircraft crashed taking off.